ADAMS COUNTY, Pa. (WHTM) — Pennsylvania State Police are investigating a fatal crash that occurred in Hamilton Township, Adams County, on Wednesday.

 Officials say all six of the individuals were riding in a 2011 Jeep SUV, which hit a tree and ended up in a cow pasture.

-The three deceased include 37-year-old Christopher Heflin of York and two juveniles ages 17 and three.
-All three were declared deceased upon the arrival of officials.
+The four deceased include 37-year-old Christopher Heflin of York, 32-year-old Vincent Martin of Volusia County, Florida, and two juveniles ages 17 and three.
+Three were declared deceased upon the arrival of officials; Martin was transported to WellSpan York Hospital where he died due to his injuries on June 30 at 4:24 p.m.

 State Police say the driver was wearing a seat belt, but it’s not known if all of the passengers were as well.
 State Police did not release details regarding a cause other than the speed of the vehicle, but their report did indicate the crash is a DUI investigation.
 A pending toxicology report from the Adams County Coroner is in progress.